-All arguments of which drug is worse than the other drug and various petty squabbles over what is and is not an addiction and what is and is not a drug abuse issue, the real fact of the matter is that drug abuse and drug addiction often go hand in hand.
-Being that almost all drugs, including marijuana, are addictive, if one abuses one too much, he or she will become addicted!
-It follows from simple logic that drug addiction is worse than drug abuse in 99% of all cases.
-This is because odds are that person will have started off simply abusing a drug and now has become addicted to it.
-One does not simply abuse drugs from time to time recreationally and not experience adverse effects to it.
-Rarely, one is able to abuse drugs a couple times and then walk away from it but that only happens about one out of every 100 to 150 times.
-There really is no such thing as, “I will only try it once“.
+What is and is not an addiction and what is and is not a drug abuse issue?
+The real fact of the matter is, that drug abuse and drug addiction often go hand in hand.
+Ultimately, almost all drugs, including marijuana, are addictive.
+If a person abuses a drug over and over, they will eventually develop a drug addiction.
+Arguably, drug addiction is worse than drug abuse in the majority of cases.
+This is because odds are that an individual starts by abusing a drug and continues using, thus developing a physical addiction to it.
+Individuals do not abuse drugs from time to time recreationally and not experience adverse effects to it.